wilrnh/puppet-xserver/README.md

 ## Limitations

-This module currenly only supports Ubuntu Trusty.
+This module supports Ubuntu Trusty, RHEL 5, 6 and 7, and CentOS 5, 6 and 7.

 ## Development